 Cross-Probing into the Bill of Materials

-With the ability to cross-probe from the schematic or layout into the BOM and back again, a whole new world of functionality has been opened up to the PCB design team.
-Designers are able to find a specific part by looking at a sorted BOM first without having to search through the schematic or the layout first.
-This is extremely helpful in looking for where specific parts are being used in a design, especially when those parts need to be updated or changed.
+With the ability to cross-probe from the schematic or layout into the and back again, a whole new world of functionality has been opened up to the PCB design team.
+Designers are able to find a specific part by looking at a sorted first without having to search through the schematic or the layout first.
+This is extremely helpful in looking for where specific are being used in a design, especially when those need to be updated or changed.

 Cross-probing is a great way to keep your wires straight and to know what you are connected to.
-Additionally, the ability to cross-probe into the BOM now provides you with yet another powerful tool that will help you with your PCB design.
+Additionally, the ability to cross-probe into the now provides you with yet another powerful tool that will help you with your PCB design.

 About the AuthorVisit Website More Content by Altium Designer